JudeSeide/php-code-challenge-a/README.md

 # PHP Code Challenge

+### Installation
+ - Use the provided lxr.dev.conf file to setup a local url for apache
+ - Add the lxr.dev to your host pointing to an ip you can access preferably localhost

+### Usage
+ - Use your browser, postman, etc. for your get requests

 ### Requirements

 Build a basic HTTP API web application using the PHP technologies of your choice.
 You will be evaluated on your ability to *architect* a miniature application.